Marcellus Gilmore Edson

 Marcellus Gilmore Edson (February 7, 1849 – March 6, 1940) was a Canadian chemist and pharmacist.
 In 1884, he patented a way to make peanut paste, an early version of peanut butter.

 Biography

 Marcellus Gilmore Edson was born at Bedford in Quebec.
-Edson promoted the idea of peanut paste as a delicious and nutritious foodstuff for people who could hardly chew solid food, a common state in those days.
-In 1884 Edson was awarded United States Patent No. 306727 for the invention.
-His cooled product had "a consistency like that of butter, lard, or ointment", according to his patent application.
-He included the mixing of sugar into the paste to harden its consistency.
-The patent describes a process of milling roasted peanuts until the peanuts reached "a fluid or semi-fluid state".
+Trained as a chemist at what is now McGill University, Edson worked within his professional sphere.
+In 1884 Edson invented a process to make "peanut paste" for the production of candy, and was awarded United States Patent No. 306727 for that invention.
+When cooled, his product had "a consistency like that of butter, lard, or ointment".
+The patent describes a process of using heated equipment to mill roasted peanuts until the peanuts reached "a fluid or semi-fluid state", and then optionally mixing the resulting paste with sugar for use in confectionaries.